WeirdWonders/WeirdWonders/README.md

 ## Hi there 👋
+I'm currently a student at UCF
+I'm learning about Full Stack Projects
+I'm learning as I go

 <!--
 **WeirdWonders/WeirdWonders** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.